 Mustard lovers rejoice!
 That’s right, a museum devoted to the beloved yellow condiment!
 To add to your euphoria you can sample over 100 different mustards with the option to purchase them!
 Before you belly up to the sampling bar, go downstairs and see over 5,992 mustards from all 50 states and over 70 countries.
 There is more than just mustard jars to look at.
 Learn how mustard

 is made, the various ways it was served and even get a bottle from the mustard vending machine.
 This museum got a thumbs up from the Soph, my four-month-old daughter.
-She was fascinated by all the color and didn’t really want us to leave.
+She was fascinated by all the colors and didn’t really want us to leave.
 Once you are upstairs then it is time to get serious about sampling.
 I have never seen this much mustard in my entire life, and I highly doubt I will ever see that much again.
 Don’t be scared and try the exotic and different mustard flavors…you just might be surprised what you like.
 Not to mention, you only live once.
 So sample that teriyaki mustard and wash it down with nice spicy brown!

 We stumbled upon this gem after reading a local blog that said ignore the fact that this is located on a college campus and go where the locals go.
 We found parking fairly easily right next to the lakefront and started walking along the terrace.
 Folks from all walks of life can be found soaking up the sun, enjoying a beer or eating alfresco all while taking in the best sunset in Madison.

-Pat O’Malley’s Jet Room
+Watch The Planes At Pat O’Malley’s Jet Room

 It is a diner so expect a little greasy spoon, but the food is top-notch.
 For those of you from Cincinnati, it is like the Sky Galley, only I feel they have way better food and you get closer to the jets.
 Kids young and old loved watching the planes come and go, which was quite often.